ganeti/ganeti/doc/design-2.0.rst

   cluster, each supporting different parameters,
 - support for device type CDROM (via ISO image)

-As such, there are several areas of Ganeti where the commandline arguments will change:
+As such, there are several areas of Ganeti where the command line arguments will change:

 - Cluster configuration